ayeshaazhari/courier-service/readme.md

 ## Usage

-Create an input.txt file with package & vehicle details:
+Create an txt file with package & vehicle details:

 100 5